 So, as you can see, it may take some time to develop your style so don't feel discouraged if it doesn't show up right away.
 With patience, you'll learn what your target audience responds to and what feel best for you.

-One thing I can say is, never stop shooting!
+One thing I can say is, never stop experimenting and taking photos.
 Shooting often and shooting with different people will give you a better idea of what your style, your likes and dislikes, and your own personal Insta-Brand!!